OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 Saved Templates can be managed from the Templates tab.
 When deleting a saved template both the Image and the Template will be removed from OpenNebula.

 |cloud_templates_list|

+For more details about the limitations of saved VM, continue to the :ref:`Managing Virtual Machines guide <vm_guide2_clone_vm>`.

 Create Service
 --------------